 On the nose, the bourbon comes across as sweetly fruity, with a mellow helping of warm, winter spices.
 On the palate, the bourbon becomes much more full-bodied, with the spiciness coming to the forefront and the sweetness retreating well into the background.
 With so much spice on the palate, I was left wondering if the bourbons used to make Four Roses Small Batch weren’t chosen for their extra rye content.
 The bourbon has a long finish, opening with a spicy bite that fades quickly.

 As much as I like the Four Roses line, I don’t have much love for the Four Roses Small Batch.
-While not terrible, the bourbon’s sweet and spicy aspects never quite meshed, making it subpar for a small batch offering.
+While not terrible, the bourbon’s sweet and spicy aspects never quite meshed, making it subpar for a small batch offering at its price.

-Four Roses Small batch typically goes for $35 a bottle, although I have seen it priced closer to $30 on some liquor store shelves.
+Four Roses Small batch typically goes for $35 a bottle, although I have seen it priced as low as $28 on some liquor store shelves.

 Four Roses Small Batch recieved the Judges’ Best Award from Taste of the Bluegrass, the Silver Award from the International Spirits Challenge, and a 5-star rating from The Spirits Journal in 2007, the label’s launch year.